JKTKops/Write-You-a-Haskell-2/Chapter 9/Chapter 9.2 - Parsing.md

 The structure of the parser itself follows pretty directly from the grammar in the [Haskell 2010 report](https://www.haskell.org/onlinereport/haskell2010/haskellch10.html#x17-18000010.5), so rather than go into it in detail here, I suggest reading the source.
 The key differences are that we won't (yet) support pattern guards or tuple sections.

-## WIP Closing
+## Closing

 This is probably all I'm going to say about the parser unless you guys want more.
-Check out the issue I've opened on the WYAH2 repo explaining a temporary break I'm taking.
-This section is just a standin for now so that I can make sure something is published :)
+There are also some basic tests in the `/test/Compiler/Parser/testcases` directory.
+I'll be using (mostly) "golden testing" for this project, similar to GHC.
+The test cases and their expected output is kept in files in the test directory, discovered by the testing engine (see `test/Test.hs`) and run against the expected output.
+I'm using `tasty-golden` for this.
+I also have a few small `tasty-hunit` tests.
+I think as the project progresses, there will continue to be a mix of both.